Clupeomorpha

 Clupeomorpha is a superorder of ray-finned fish which belongs to the clade Otocephala.
 Represented today only by the diverse, economically-important order Clupeiformes (containing herrings, anchovies and allies), it was formerly even more diverse, with the extinct order Ellimmichthyiformes also known.
-Fossil records of this group date back to the Berriasian/Valanginian boundary, with the genus Ellimmichthys.
+Fossil records of this group date back to the Tithonian stage of the Late Jurassic, with the ellimmichthyiform genera Aijaichthys and Ancashichthys.